Amy Carlson, the 45-year-old "Mother God" of the Love Has Won cult, had been dead for at least four weeks before police discovered her mummified body.

-By Saturday night, Mayor Derek Kawakami arrived to the scene to inform protesters that the county was negotiating with Love Has Won to leave the island.
-Several members of the cult left the property to relocate to another island, Maui, shortly thereafter.
+By the following weekend, Mayor Derek Kawakami had arrived at the scene to inform protesters that the county was negotiating with Love Has Won to leave the island.
+Several members of the cult left the property to relocate to Maui shortly thereafter.
 Following the three-day protest, all members of the cult had left for the airport by Sunday night.

-Love Has Won’s plans to move to another island were derailed after Maui authorities found discrepancies in their travel paperwork.
-They were thus forced to leave Hawaii altogether and move back to Colorado, where the group’s most shocking development of all played out — during a macabre search warrant in April 2021.
+But Love Has Won’s plans to move to another island were derailed after Maui authorities found discrepancies in their travel paperwork.
+They were instead forced to leave Hawaii altogether and move back to Colorado, where the group’s most shocking development of all played out.

 Love Has Won member Miguel Lamboy contacted Colorado police on April 28, 2021.
 He claimed to have gotten home after a prolonged absence while people were staying in his house to find a dead woman inside.
 He also claimed when he tried to leave with his two-year-old son — his guests didn’t let him.